Generalized Redundant Calibration of Radio Interferometers: Numerical implementation

 \subsection{Simulating Signal}

-To simulate the noiseless signal we take two approaches.
-In the first approach, we simply generate data using a large value of $M$.
+\as{We simulate the signal relying on a flat sky approximation.
+We do so using two approaches.} In the first approach, we simply generate data using a large value of $M$.
 We use $M=14$ (corresponding to beam images of 29$\times$29 pixels).
 In this case we take the true values of the $u-v$ plane as random gaussian variates, corresponding to a white-noise signal on the sky.
-We have checked that increasing $M$ beyond value used does not affect our results.
+We have checked that increasing $M$ beyond the chosen value used does not affect our results.

-In this approach, the code using for generating the signal and fitting is is essentially the same with only the value of $M$ being different.
-One one hand this is elegant, but it is also prone to potential bug inadvertently canceling out between data generation and fitting.
+In this approach, the code using for generating the signal and fitting is essentially the same with only the value of $M$ being different.
+On one hand this is elegant, but it is also prone to potential bug inadvertently canceling out between data generation and fitting.
 Moreover, the realistic skies are often dominated by a few bright sources.

 In the second approach we generate the signal as a sum over discrete sources.
 This is to take into account the fact that some sources are considerably brighter than the others.
-For each source and baseline we \begin{itemize} \item Calculate the primary beam response at the location of the source for both dishes.
-Given pointing errors this is different for each baseline. \item Directly calculate the response of the interferometer for the baseline length spanned by a given pair of dishes (taking into account geometry errors). \end{itemize} We use sources whose fluxes are randomly drawn uniformly in log from 1 to 1000.
+For each source and baseline we: \begin{itemize} \item Calculate the primary beam response at the location of the source for both dishes.
+Given pointing errors this is different for each baseline. \item Directly calculate the response of the interferometer for the baseline length spanned by a given pair of dishes (taking into account geometry errors). \end{itemize} We use sources whose fluxes are randomly drawn uniformly in log from 1 to 1000. \pa{A comparison between the two methods can be found in Fig~\ref{fig:data_histograms} .
+Aside from an overall scale factor the two are quite similar.}

-In both approaches, once the noiseless visibilities are calculated, we multiply visibility by the total complex gain error contribution $g_i g_j^*$, where $g_i$ are the gain error for dish $i$.
+In both approaches, once the noiseless visibilities are calculated, we multiply visibility by the total complex gain contribution $g_i g_j^*$, where $g_i$ is the gain for dish $i$.
 Note that the method is completely general with respect to individual gains, i.e. they can be perfectly absorbed into beam description.
 Therefore we keep the variance small to avoid dealing with solver falling into a local minima.

 Finally, we add complex noise $\epsilon$ drawn from a Gaussian with variance $\sigma_\epsilon^2$.
-Since the only quantity that matters is the level of noise compared to the level of signal, we will report our results in terms of signal-to-noise ration (SNR).
+Since the only quantity that matters is the level of noise compared to the level of signal, we will report our results in terms of signal-to-noise ratio (SNR).
 We define the SNR per visiblity as